eshan-savla/spot-perception/README_RTABMap.md

 This starts RTAB-Map in localisation mode.
 As the navigation of Spot mini takes place via a separate computer in the same network anyway, no visualisation needs to be started directly on the Jetson.
 For this reason, RViz and RTABMap_Viz are both set to FALSE.
 The configuration of Localisation to TRUE is crucial.
 Only then will RTAB-Map be started in localisation mode and no map will be recorded.

-## Subsequent optimisation of the map
+## Subsequent optimization of the map

 RTAB-Map already offers another tool, rtabmap-databaseViewer, for subsequent optimisation of the map after recording.